1972 Midway Wall Games

 Free Play.

-At least on Midway Golf Champ, the bottom most switch (the switch closest to the back wood of the game) on the credit score reel can be set permanently closed (either bent or with an alligator clip wire.)
+At least on Midway Golf Champ and Table Tennis, the bottom most switch (the switch closest to the back wood of the game) on the credit score reel can be set permanently closed (either bent or with an alligator clip wire.)
 This switch has two wires: brown/white (plastic pvc insulator) and red/black (cloth insulator, where the red is usually faded to almost white.)
 The game will now be on free play if the "Games" reel switch with these two wires are permanently closed.

 Adding a Timer.